shanjcu/web-framework/docs/jcu-customisations/to-do.md

     * Ensure ARIA labels and standards are met by *all* examples.
     * Checker/linter: https://github.com/Khan/tota11y or Squiz's accessibility checker for webpages

-  * Workflow for converting vectorised content into raster on build (SVG -> jpg/png).
-This may not be possible given file formats (eg .ai etc)
+  * Workflow for converting content into SVG (or raster).

   * Workflow for removing certain components from the framework.
 Perhaps just a have a bare-bones "JCU" framework for just the core components.

-*

 ## To resolve